Rembau (town)

-Rembau (Jawi: رمباو; Negeri Sembilan Malay: Ghombau; Chinese: 林茂) is a town that is located in Rembau District, Negeri Sembilan, Malaysia.
+Rembau (Negeri Sembilan Malay: Ghombau) is a town that is located in Rembau District, Negeri Sembilan, Malaysia.
 The township is situated about 25 km south from the state capital, Seremban, accessible through Federal Route 1.
 Most of the population are farmers, traders, government servants, factory workers and most of the young join the army and police force.

 Politics

-Politically, only two out of four state assembly seats in the parliamentary constituency of Rembau, namely Kota and Chembong.
+Politically, only two out of four state assembly seats in the parliamentary constituency of Rembau, namely Kota and Chembong are administered by Rembau.
 The other two seats, Rantau and Paroi are instead administered by the Seremban City Council.